Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  DTM: work in progress

--  one of the most complex EOS components
+-  one of the most complex CORTX components

 -  scalable efficient transactions are hard